Request support

 All of these:

-• Completion of an Accreditation Council for Graduate Medical Education (ACGME) Radiology Residency Program
+• Completion of an Accreditation Council for Graduate Medical Education (ACGME) or American Osteopathic Association (AOA) approved diagnostic radiology residency program

 • Have supervised interpretation of 75 cardiac CT cases in the past 36 months